 - Cisapride (used to treat digestive system problems)

-- Drugs that decrease stomach acidity (used to treat stomach ulcers or indigestion)
+- Esomeprazole or other drugs that decrease stomach acidity (used to treat stomach ulcers or indigestion)

 - Quinidine, digoxin (used to treat heart problems)